SoftwareFactor/Tips/Azure/azure_app_service_continuous_deployment_from_gitlab.md

-# Azure App Service CI
+# Azure App Service Continuous Deployment from Gitlab

 ## Configure App Service to fetch code from your git branch
 1. Open app service in Azure Portal